‘Ghana has lost a fine gentleman and exceptional public servant’ – Akufo-Addo mourns Prof Botchwey

-President Nana Addo Dankwa Akufo-Addo has expressed his sympathies to the family of Ghana’s longest-serving Finance Minister, Prof. Kwesi Botchwey, following his demise.
+President Nana Addo Dankwa-Akuffo has expressed his sympathies to the family of Ghana’s longest-serving Finance Minister, Prof. Kwesi Botchwey, following his demise.

 In a post shared on Facebook on Monday, November 21, President Akufo-Addo described Prof Botchwey as a good friend whom he shared a good relationship with at the university.